KevinNorth/Historical-Fault-Localization/Readme.md

 The Test Executor runs the target program's tests.
 It does so by running a script, called the test harness script, that instructs the target program on how to run its tests and collect coverage data for them.

 The Test Executor does not provide the test harness script!
 The end user needs to write the test harness script him- or herself.
-This has the advantage that, by writing an appropriate test harness script, the Historical Fault Localization Tool is compatible with target programs written in any language and using any test environment.
+This has the advantage that, when provided with an appropriate test harness script, the Historical Fault Localization Tool is compatible with target programs written in any language and using any test environment.
 The main disadvantage is that this approach requires more work from the end user.

 ###Test Harness Script

 Every time it is run, the test harness script will receive information about where the tests are and what version of the program under test is being analyzed.
 The test harness script is expected to run the target program's tests and collect information about which lines of code are run by each test.
 This information should then be put into a file in a particular location, which the Test Executor will subsequently read in order to record the test coverage data.

-The Test Executor assumes that the test harness script adheres to a particular.
+The Test Executor assumes that the test harness script adheres to a particular specification.
 It is up to the end user to follow this specification.
 See the [How to Set Up a Target Program](#how-to-set-up-a-target-program) section to read the test harness' specification.

 ##Suspiciousness Calculator